onesy-me/onesy/docs/public/assets/md/library/test/start.md

       "to": "/library/subscription/start"
     },
     "next": {
-      "label": "Test: AmauiGroup",
+      "label": "Test: OnesyGroup",
-      "to": "/library/test/use/AmauiGroup"
+      "to": "/library/test/use/OnesyGroup"
     }
   }
 }~